CenterForOpenScience/scrapi/README.md

 and you should be good to go.

-from the scrapi/website/ directory, and the server should be up and running!

 ### Harvesters

 - To set up harvesters for the first time, Just run